Skip to main content

 • second and subsequent years:

-• to enrol for the same number of credits as in the previous academic year;
+• maintaining the number of credits enrolled in the previous;

-In order to obtain the enrolment grant as a single component, the following percentages of enrolled credits must have been passed in the last studies completed:
+In order to obtain the enrolment grant as a single component, the following percentages of credits must be completed:

 Knowledge Area